-As an experienced website operations expert, I know that how efficiently to call and display data in a content management system is the key to improving user experience and operational efficiency.
-When using AnQiCMS for content creation and site maintenance, friends often ask such detailed questions:prevArchivewhether the document data obtained by the tag contains the number of comments (CommentCount)?
+As an experienced website operations expert, I know that how to efficiently call and display data in a content management system is the key to improving user experience and operational efficiency.
+When using AnQiCMS (AnQiCMS) for content creation and site maintenance, friends often ask such detailed questions:prevArchiveDoes the previous document data obtained by the tag contain the number of comments?CommentCount)?

-The answer is affirmative, AnQiCMS in designprevArchiveTags have been carefully considered for the need of content-related data, includingCommentCountthe number of comments field.
-This means that when you go throughprevArchiveWhen obtaining the data of the previous document with the tag, you can directly access and display the comment count of the document without performing any additional queries or complex operations.This is explicitly stated in the AnQiCMS template tag documentation, ensuring that developers and operators can handle various document data in a unified and convenient manner.
+The answer is yes, AnQiCMS is designedprevArchiveWhen labeling, it has fully considered the needs of content-related data, includingCommentCountthe number of comments field.
+This means that when you go throughprevArchiveWhen getting the data of the previous document, you can directly access and display the number of comments of the document without performing any additional queries or complex operations.This is clearly explained in the AnQiCMS template tag document, ensuring that developers and operators can handle various document data in a unified and convenient manner.

-The number of comments may just be a figure, but it carries significant value in content operation.It can directly reflect the activity and popularity of an article.Displaying the number of comments in the navigation for the previous/next article on the article detail page can effectively guide users to click, stimulate their reading interest and enthusiasm for participation.For example, a popular article may have dozens, even hundreds of comments displayed next to it, which undoubtedly attracts more users to click and view, forming a positive interaction cycle, thereby enhancing the overall user stickiness of the website.This is a very practical guide for users who want to quickly discover popular content.
+The number of comments may just be a number, but it carries great value in content operation.It can directly reflect the activity and popularity of an article.Display the number of comments in the navigation of the previous/next article on the article detail page, which can effectively guide users to click and stimulate their interest in reading and their enthusiasm for participation.For example, an article that is popular has dozens, even hundreds of comments displayed next to it, which undoubtedly attracts more users to click and view, forming a positive interactive cycle, thereby enhancing the overall user stickiness of the website.For users who want to quickly discover popular content, this is also a very practical guide.

 How to specifically call this in the AnQiCMS templateCommentCountFields?
-It's very simple to operate, thanks to the concise and intuitive template syntax of AnQiCMS, you just need toprevArchiveaccess within the tag, through dot notation.) to accessCommentCountField is sufficient.
+It's very simple to operate, thanks to the concise and intuitive template syntax of AnQiCMS, you just need toprevArchivewithin the tag, by dot syntax (.) to accessCommentCountField is as follows.
 Here is a typical code snippet that shows how to display the number of comments in the link of the previous article:

 {% prevArchive prev %}